 - lower back pain or leg numbness

-Surgery also can be used to improve some of the leg, hip, and spine problems people with short stature sometimes face.
+Not every type of dwarfism has all of these problems associated with it, and proper medical care can help with many of them.
+Surgery also can be used to improve some of the leg, hip, and spine problems people with dwarfism sometimes face.

-Nonsurgical options may help, too — for instance, excessive weight can worsen many orthopedic problems, so a nutritionist might help develop a healthy plan for shedding extra pounds.
+Nonsurgical options can help, too — for instance, excessive weight can worsen many orthopedic problems, so a dietitian might help develop a healthy plan for shedding extra pounds.
 And doctors or physical therapists can recommend ways to increase physical activity without putting extra stress on the bones and joints.